llm-bible/llm-bible.github.io/_publications/abramovich2024prompt.markdown

 bibkey: abramovich2024prompt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.12594"}
-tags: ['Training Techniques', 'Model Architecture', 'Prompting', 'Pre-Training', 'Attention Mechanism']
+tags: ['Pre-Training', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Prompting']
 ---
 In recent years, notable advancements have been made in the domain of visual document understanding, with the prevailing architecture comprising a cascade